matecat/dqf-client/docs/OOP.md

 ```

-In this example, a new `MasterProject` object is created; then were append a file, a target lang, and finally data is sent to DQF using MasterProjectRepository.
+In this example, a new `MasterProject` object is created; then were appended a file, a target lang, and finally data is sent to DQF using `update` method.

 In this other example, the project is saved firstly, and then it's updated: